 Being arrested for a drug offense in New York state can be overwhelming and intimidating, especially if you do not know what to expect from the legal process.
-Whether you are a first-time offender or you’ve had previous encounters with the criminal justice system, there are certain steps that you should take immediately to ensure that your rights are protected.
+Whether you are a first-time offender or not, there are certain steps that you should take immediately to ensure that your rights are protected.
 Let’s take a look at three important actions you should take as soon as you suspect that you will be charged with a drug offense.

 Step #1: Say as Little as Possible

-The arresting officer is obligated to read you your Miranda rights, one of which includes your right to remain silent.
-As tempting as it may be to try to explain yourself in the moment, it’s best if you refrain from discussing anything with the police until you’ve spoken to an attorney.
-It’s common for law enforcement officers to try to coax a confession out of you, but the less information you provide them, the harder they will have to work to build a case against you.
+The arresting officer is obligated to read your Miranda rights, one of which includes your right to remain silent.
+As tempting as it may be to try to explain yourself in the moment, it is best if you refrain from discussing anything with the police until you have spoken to an attorney.
+It is common for law enforcement officers to try to coax a confession out of you, but the less information you provide them, the harder they will have to work to build a case against you.
 Resist the urge to try to reason or explain yourself to the arresting officer, and contact an attorney as soon as possible.

 Step #2: Contact an Attorney

-As soon as you are able to call someone, reach out to a knowledgeable criminal defense lawyer who can offer you the guidance you need during this challenging time.
+As soon as you are able to call someone, reach out to a knowledgeable criminal defense lawyer who can offer you necessary guidance during this challenging time.
 Your attorney will listen closely to your situation and determine the best strategy for obtaining you a favorable outcome given the circumstances of your case.
-For many people, simply knowing that someone is by their side during this stressful process can provide a much-needed sense of relief.\
+For many people, simply knowing that someone is by their side during this stressful process can provide a much-needed sense of relief.

 Step #3: Try to Remain Calm as Much as Possible